 As the above data shows, the benefit of electric cars lies in their versatility—charging locations adapt to your needs, lifestyle, and vehicle usage.

 7. How much maintenance does an EV charger need?

-For publicly accessible level 2 or 3 chargers, the required maintenance depends on their use and location.
+For publicly accessible level 2 or level 3 chargers, the required maintenance depends on their use and location.
 Cables, plugs, and the charger itself should be inspected regularly to check for any damage and ensure good operation.
 Touch screens, card or RFID readers, and software systems also need to be checked and updated regularly.

-Generally, charger manufacturers offer extended warranties and service plans for a yearly fee, which include preventative maintenance and quick repairs if something goes wrong.
+Generally, electric car charger manufacturers offer extended warranties and service plans for a yearly fee, which include preventative maintenance and quick repairs if something goes wrong.
 However, with new connectivity and modularity features built into modern chargers, problems can often be diagnosed remotely.

 The decision to get an electric car is a consequential decision that requires some habit changes compared to owning a petrol or diesel car.
 Charging an electric car, in particular, is an entirely different process compared to refulling, but one that can offer increased flexibility and adapt to your lifestyle.

 We hope the above questions have helped answer some of your doubts about electric car charging.
 If you want to know more, or have any unanswered questions, check out our complete guide to electric car charging which offers a comprehensive overview of the topic.